 Each province has separate endorsements that can be added to their license for things such as school buses or air brakes.
 As an example, in Ontario, one must have a Z-endorsement to drive a truck with air brakes while in New Brunswick it is an F-endorsement.
 To drive a school bus in Saskatchewan requires you to have an S-endorsement.

-For drivers looking to drive vehicles such as school busses, transporting people with special disabilities, and larger capacity busses an unrestricted designation is required.
+For drivers looking to drive vehicles such as school buses, transporting people with special disabilities, and larger capacity buses an unrestricted designation is required.

-In Ontario, the license requires is a class B, C, E or F. A class B license allows for drivers to operate a school bus with more than 24 passengers.
+In Ontario, the license requires a class B, C, E or F. A Class B License allows drivers to operate a school bus with more than 24 passengers.
 A Class E license allows a driver to use a school bus to transport up to 24 passengers.

 A Class F license allows the driver to operate a regular, non-school bus with seating for up to 24 people, including an ambulance.